rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/14_lecture-M3.md

 	- Advice for scanning : when we did scanning to get all these above information about a system <br>then when we close the terminal then all the information will go away ✔
 	- then we have to scan for the same thing again & again , so
 	- STEPS to save the scanning details about the system <br>> STEP 1 : `sudo su` <br>> STEP 2 : `nmap -sS -v -p1-65535 192.168.224.128 -sV -O -oX kapil.xml` <br>- `-oX` : used to save - so small "o" for orange & capital "X"<br>- `kapil.xml` : is a file name
-	- `imp note ⭐` : we saved the file in "xml" format cuz machine can understand xml file format ✔<br>but human can't understand xml file format <br>Q : why we're saving the file in xml format only ✔<br>Ans : we'll see in enumeration lecture <br>- & mostly we'll deal with xml format file that's why
+	- `imp note ⭐` : we saved the file in "xml" format cuz machine can understand xml file format ✔<br>but human can't understand xml file format <br>Q : why we're saving the file in xml format only ✔<br>Ans : we'll see in enumeration lecture - & mostly we'll deal with xml format file that's why
 	- STEP 3 : `ls` & run `cat kapil.xml` to see the content <br>but we can't understand the xml language , only machine can understand <br>cuz humans can understand html format ✔
 	- so we'll convert xml file into html file <br>`imp note ⭐` : but we can't convert html file into xml file cuz errors will come <br>that's why , firstly we save the file as xml & then we'll convert a xml file into html file ✔
 	- STEP 4 : converting kapil.xml file into html format <br>> we have tool `xsltproc` - used to convert a file format into a different format ✔ <br>> STEP 4.1 : `xsltproc kapil.xml -o kapil.html` <br>- this command means : firstly name of the file comes which we want to convert & then <br>`-o` : means output & then in which format we want the file ✔